kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 ## Implementation History

 - 1.33: first KEP revision as part of the Partitionable Devices KEP
-- 1.34: split out into a separate KEP and implementation.
+- 1.34: split out into a separate KEP and initial implementation.

 ## Drawbacks